 Now, once you’ve got that perfect fit, you have to treat that @#$% with respect.
 Giving the gasket a gentle stretch while entering will put less stress on the gaskets and the glued seems.
 Though they are often referred to as ‘punch through’ gaskets, don’t actually just punch through.

 Whether metal or plastic, zippers benefit from periodic lubrication.
-There are many products on the market, like Gear Aid Zipper Cleaner and Lubricant, which has a built-in brush to get in between those teeth.
+There are many products on the market, like Zipper lubricant and Gear Aid Zipper Cleaner and Lubricant, which has a built-in brush to get in between those teeth.

-While they all work great, our drysuit repair tech Al, keeps a chunk of paraffin wax handy for metal zippers.
+While they all work great, our drysuit repair tech Albert, keeps a chunk of paraffin wax handy for metal zippers.
 Check the canning section of your local grocer to get your own supply of parrafin.
-Al rubs this on the zippers, and then opens and closes them a few times to work it in.
+Albert rubs this on the zippers, and then opens and closes them a few times to work it in.

 In environments that are not sandy, petroleum jelly (ie: vaseline) works great.
 In a sandy environment, petroleum jelly will just clog your zipper with sandy paste.